yben42/Python-Project/COMP 517/Voting Project/README.md

 # Voting Rules Implementation – COMP517 Coursework

-This project was developed as part of COMP517 (Advanced Algorithm Design) in the MSc Data Science and AI program at the University of Liverpool.
+This project was developed as part of COMP517 in the MSc Data Science and AI program at the University of Liverpool.
 It focuses on implementing core voting systems from computational social choice theory using Python and object-oriented programming principles.

 ## Voting Rules Implemented
 - **Dictatorship** – Selects the top-ranked alternative of a designated agent.